-Photographing in Wollongong cemetery looking for old angels and broken columns, I met a woman who used to be in the ‘industry’ and we start talking.
+Photographing in Wollongong cemetery looking for worn angels and broken columns, I met a woman who used to be in the ‘industry’ and we start talking.
 As an ex-funeral director, she pointed to those she’d put in here — one over there, a couple further on.
 Even family members, a cousin, an uncle.
 Not her husband tho, he’s buried elsewhere.

 in the cemetery some graves ostentatious in black — lawns and marble squares and then the little grass patch for the stillborn babies